-How common are lung diseases in pregnancy?
+How common are lung diseases such as asthma in pregnancy?

 Asthma is the most common lung disorder in pregnancy (5% of pregnant women).
 Other lung problems are uncommon and include sarcoidosis, pulmonary fibrosis and cystic fibrosis.